Updated May, 2021

 Operating leverage is also used extensively in farm businesses.
 Operating leverage increases the returns to limited equity funds by using the money to “control” assets rather than “own” them.
 Assets can be controlled by renting or leasing the assets or hiring custom services.
 Because a smaller outlay of funds is needed to rent acres, a farmer can develop a larger business with the same amount of equity.

 A typical example of operating leverage in farming involves renting rather than buying farmland.
 Table 1 shows typical investment estimates for corn and soybean production.
-The total investment for corn production for a farmer owning his/her land (including land, machinery, and operating expenses) is $5,110 per acre.
-However, the total investment for a renter (including land rent, machinery, and operating expenses) is only $790 per acre.
+The total investment for corn production for a farmer owning their land (including land, machinery and operating expenses) is $8,375 per acre.
+However, the total investment for a renter (including land rent, machinery and operating expenses) is only $1,080 per acre.

 The larger land base achieved through operating leverage can produce significantly higher returns if crop prices and/or yields are favorable.
 As shown in Table 2, net income under high grain prices increases from $71,542 if all land is owned, to $249,311 if all land is rented.
 Return on investment increases from 7.2 to 24.9 percent.